-For the Boys & Girls Club, a donated bus is a good thing.
+For the Salvation Army Boys & Girls Club, a donated bus is a good thing.
 But when you get two buses and they’re both brand new and outfitted for comfort and safety by the top manufacturers in the business, it’s even better.

 On Thursday, August 31 we participated in a ceremony commemorating an inspiring example of public-private partnership, philanthropy and individual generosity that will make a significant positive difference in the lives of local children.

 The Salvation Army Boys & Girls Club of High Point unveiled two new student transportation buses, purchased through a High Point Community Foundation grant and built by Thomas Built Buses and its partners.
-The buses are essential to providing transportation to Boys & Girls Club activities, serving kids who may not otherwise have access to such events.
+The buses are essential to providing transportation to the Salvation Army Boys & Girls Club activities, serving kids who may not otherwise have access to such events.

 Through a partnership with Thomas Built Buses, The Salvation Army was able to purchase two brand new buses with the grant money.
 But there was more!